Super Covering Maps: Coverings in String Theory

 In this section we discuss how the structure of the super covering map can be seen on the string theory side.
-We do so in the hybrid formalism \cite{Berkovits:1999im}, specifically in the free field realisation for $k=1$ \cite{Dei:2020zui} and focus on the genus zero case.
-We introduce a dependence on the spacetime $\theta$ variable and see that the resulting Ward identities are naturally solved by the super covering map if one sets the odd worldsheet coordinate $\Theta$ to zero.
+We first qualitatively review the results of the bosonic analysis of \cite{Eberhardt:2019ywk,Dei:2020zui} and comment on how the manifest duality with the orbifold CFT could be extended to a supersymmetric setting.
+We also discuss difficulties in proving such results in general, and the boons and banes of available formalisms.
+We then present an analysis of string theory Ward identities for genus zero worldsheets.
+We study these constraints in the RNS formalism \cite{Maldacena:2000hw} as well as the hybrid formalism \cite{Berkovits:1999im}, specifically in the free field realisation for $k=1$ \cite{Dei:2020zui}.
+In the RNS formalism, we solve the Ward identities in the case where there is no spacetime $\theta$ variable.
+In the hybrid formalism, we analyse correlators with non-zero spacetime $\theta$ and show that they naturally solved by the super covering map if one sets the odd worldsheet coordinate $\Theta$ to zero.